Holy idols and stupas inside Drepung Gomang Prayer Hall temple.

 As cited above about the kind supports rendered by Indian government, its young ones had been supported kindly by foreign trusts through the local Representative Office over years.
 It has been receiving kind foreign supports through Department of Religion & Culture (CTA) for those from Tibet, Mongolia and Russia.

-The long generous patrons of the monastery like Dakpo Bamchoe Choktrul Rinpoche, Itm and the others have been casting kind guidance and supports for the wellbeing of this monastic university.
+The long generous patrons of the monastery like Dagpo Bamchoe Choktrul Rinpoche, Itm, Ama Sandra, our centers abroad, and the others have been casting kind guidance and supports for the wellbeing of this monastic university.

 Interior view of Drepung Gomang Prayer hall temple.

 The monastery now has two prayer/congregation halls—new and old; 16 residential units and sub-residential units with their own prayer-halls; monastic school; library; communal hostels—1st, 2nd, 3rd and 4th; administrative office building; 2 communal kitchens; communal dispensary clinic; aged monks home; new debate yard.
 As to experience the self-reliant way of funding the mass monks for their daily costs of living, it has two canteens; one shop; two guest houses; arts & crafts training center and its shop; a spacious internet café; dairy farm; Gomang Guest House in Delhi.
-So it has more than 200 staffing personnel and workers.
+So it has more than 300 monk staff assisting in day to day management of the monastery and its various office and departments.

 Group picture of monks in front of prayer hall temple.

-It has produced around 200 Geshe Lharampa (holders of PhD in Buddhist science and thoughts) and 640 mid-rank Geshe since 1969.
+It has produced many learned Geshe Lharampa (holders of PhD in Buddhist science and thoughts) and mid-rank Geshe since 1969.
 There were and are reputed scholars among them.
 It has number of graduates embarked upon spiritual and social services around the world.

 For the future of the monastic studies it is decisive to follow the illuminated path shown by His Holiness the Dalai Lama to nurture both fields of traditional studies and relevant modern ones as to draw closer and optimize the right interface of mutual benefit, sharing and support.